 Penguin Savvy Linking

 If you’re reading this article, you are probably aware of how powerful — and dangerous — links can be to SEO.
-With Google’s Penguin 4.0. a website’s links are routinely analyzed.
+Google’s expend a lot of effort making sure a website’s links are routinely analyzed.
 Meaning if websites didn’t adhere to inbound link quality guidelines, they suffered in organic search.
 Not sure if your link profile is helping or hurting you?
 A link analysis is an excellent place to start.
 I’ll share my best tips on what should be included in a link analysis project.

 Google continues to reward websites that focus on quality links and provide helpful content.
 Conversely, they are penalizing websites with thin content (pages with little or low-value content) and irrelevant/poor quality links.